Reading a Hop

 Frequently asked questions

-Can reading hops be practiced off the field?
+Can this be practised off the field?

 Related terms